vocdoni/docs/README.md

 + Can interact manage all interactions through a light client (web/app)

 `Organizer`
-+ The user or entity that creates and manages an especific voting process
++ The user or entity that creates and manages a specific voting process
 + Needs to interact with the blockchain
 + Pays for the costs of a process
 + Has the highest interest for the process to success

 `Relay`
 + Is used as a proxy between the `voter` and the blockchain
 + Is a selfish actor.
-Good behaviour is ensure through economic incentives
+Good behaviour is ensured through economic incentives
-+ It may have to be splitted into serveral `relay` types
++ It may have to be split into several `relay` types
 + Develops functions that would not be possible on a light client
   - It relays `vote packages` to other `relays`
   - It aggregates `vote packages` and adds them into the blockchain
   - It validates zk-snarks proofs
   - It validates anti-spam proof-of-work nonce
-  - It ensures data aviability on IPFS
+  - It ensures data availability on IPFS
-  - Is responsibile for the data aviability of the `vote packages` it has added (will loose stake if those are not available)
+  - Is responsible for the data availability of the `vote packages` it has added (will lose stake if those are not available)
-  - It exposes a IPFS proxy
+  - It exposes an IPFS proxy
-  - It provides Merkle-proofs to `User` requests that they are in the `census merkle tree`
+  - It provides Merkle-proofs to `User` requests that they are in the `census Merkle tree`
   - It exposes an RPC end-point to the blockchain
   - It should run a full Ethereum node

 ### Elements

 `Process`
-+ We call `process` to a especific instance of a `voting process`
++ We call `process` to a specific instance of a `voting process`

 `Census Merkle Tree`
 + A Merkle-tree made of the `public keys` of all the `voters`
-+ The Merkle-root is hosted in the blockchain as a proof the cenus
++ The Merkle-root is hosted in the blockchain as a proof the census
 + The tree needs to be publicly available (IPFS) for everyone to verify it.
 + The sk-snarks circuit will use its root to validate if `voter` `public key` is part of it

 `Voting smart-contract`
 + All metadata that defines a `process` is stored here
 + The `User` light clients retrieve the `process` data from here
-+ All the agragated `vote packages` hashes are added here
++ All the aggregated `vote packages` hashes are added here
 + It holds the funds used to pay the `relays`
 + It holds the funds that the `relays` need to stake to ensure their good behaviour
 + When a `process` is successfully finished it transfers the funds to the `relays`